 Additional Benefits

-• Some companies offer benefits like housing, meals, transportation, and health insurance on top of hourly pay.
-These benefits can make life a lot cheaper for people from other countries who work in Agriculture Jobs in USA.
+- Some companies offer benefits like housing, meals, transportation, and health insurance on top of hourly pay.
+These benefits can make life a lot cheaper for people from other countries who work in agriculture jobs in the USA.

 Job Responsibilities of Agricultural Workers in USA